jnicho02/tapir-reports/README.md

 remove/add sections for individual reports then you can't go straight to pdf
 * I love OpenOffice.org, but my business customers do not.
 They want to use a familiar tool, and that tool is Word
+* Creating a template is simply creating a Word document
+* The generated document is created directly from the template, which will contain all the files and settings required by that version of Word.
+To upgrade, just upgrade the document.
+* WYSWYGA (almost).
+If you've done .html.erb screens then you know what I mean.
+Do some of the heavy-lifting inside your objects of controller and keep the template light

 ## Lean Product Development
 When you want to generate a pdf or Word document populated with data then the